LeonardoTorresHernandez/piecewise-taylor-regression/README.md

 ## What is Piecewise Taylor Regression?

 Piecewise Taylor Regression divides the input domain into segments, and fits a separate Taylor polynomial to each segment, centered at user-specified knots.
 This allows for accurate, flexible modeling of functions that change behavior in different regions, by combining several local Taylor approximations.

 ---

+## Core Concept

+**Taylor Regression** fits a polynomial (Taylor series) to data around a specified center point, approximating a function as a sum of powers of \((x-c)^n\), where \(c\) is the center.
+This is useful for locally approximating nonlinear functions with polynomials whose coefficients are determined by least squares regression.

+**Piecewise Taylor Regression** divides the input domain into segments and fits a separate Taylor polynomial to each segment, centered at user-specified knots.
+This enables accurate, flexible modeling of functions that change behavior in different regions by combining several local Taylor approximations.

+---